 In React, you most commonly set a kinetic law describing the forward rate of a reaction.
-In this case, a positive $r{\vec{x}}$ indicates a mineral is dissolving, a complex dissociating, a gas dissolving into the fluid, or a redox or microbial reaction proceeding from left to right.
+In this case, a positive $r{\mathcal{R}}$ indicates a mineral or end member is dissolving, a complex dissociating, a gas dissolving into the fluid, or a redox or microbial reaction proceeding from left to right.
 You can alternatively specify that evaluating the rate law gives a positive result for the reverse reaction: precipitation, association, gas exsolution, or right-to-left progress.